gjoseph92/snakebench/README.md

 Currently, to visualize them, you'll need to manually update the `sha_to_url` function in the visualizations, and run [`http-server --cors`](https://www.npmjs.com/package/http-server) locally to serve the results files.

+### Reusing clusters

+Pass `--reuse` to prevent clusters from shutting down on close.
+If you re-run a test _without making a new commit_, the same cluster will be re-used.

+This only really makes sense to do when driving tests locally.

 ### Driving actions locally

 [`act`](https://github.com/nektos/act) is very useful for testing and running GitHub actions locally.
 For this sort of thing, usually you don't need to run tests that actually create clusters, so you can change the `pytest` line `test.yaml` to `pdm run pytest tests/test_test.py` or something.